 The next few days will be excruciatingly tough for Auburn running back Tre Mason.

 Not only does he have to think about what could have been for such a special Auburn team and season, but the SECs top running back in 2013 also has to figure out if he's staying at Auburn for one last season or taking his talents to the NFL.
-Because of the season he and his team had, it won't be an easy decision at all for the junior running back who has eclipsed the 1,000-yard rushing mark in all three of his seasons on the Plains.
+Because of the season he and his team had, it won't be an easy decision at all for the junior running back who has eclipsed the 1,000-yard rushing mark in two of his three seasons on the Plains.

 The Tigers made college football's biggest turnaround in 2013, going from an embarrassing three wins to being four points away from winning the VIZIO BCS National Championship against No. 1 Florida State.
 In the process, Mason broke Auburn legend Bo Jackson's school record of 1,786 rushing yards in a single season with his 1,816 yards and 23 touchdowns.
 Mason also set the school record for all-purpose yards (2,374) and finished sixth in the Heisman Trophy race.

 In his last three games of the season, Mason averaged 221 rushing yards and had six touchdowns.
 Against Florida State's vaunted rushing defense, Mason ran for 195 yards and a 37-yard touchdown that almost sealed a BCS title with 1:19 left inside the Rose Bowl.
 He bounced off players and ran over and through them all night, looking like the best player on the field for most of the evening.

 He looked like the SEC's best player for most of the year as well, and with him getting so close to 2,000 yards and taking his team to the national championship, it will be really hard for Mason to pick another year in college over a life at the professional level.
 Truth be told, his stock will never be higher.